 Twenty miles outside the city, Robert Packer decided to conduct a midnight raid on the granola bars.
-Sitting up, he grunted as his forehead met the canvas roof of the tent.
-Having one’s own tent on a trip like this might be convenient for late night bush runs, but when one was six-foot, two inches tall and packing 250 pounds, a pup tent was just another sleeping bag.
-The biker managed to crawl out and stood for a moment to enjoy the night.
+Sitting up, he grunted as his forehead met the canvas roof.
+Having one’s own tent on a trip like this might be convenient for late night bush runs, but when one was six foot, two inches tall and packing 250 pounds, a pup tent was just another sleeping bag.
+Still, the biker managed to crawl out and stood for a moment to enjoy the night.

 If he faced east and raised his chin, he could see the stars, undimmed by the horizon of light that was Las Vegas.
-Grandma showed him the different constellations when he was ten.
-He and his older sister bundled up late at night whenever they visited her home and she took them to a high hill.
-Then, as they let out of steamy breath in the chilly Virginia night, Grandma pointed them out, tracing them one by one: Hydrus, Edriunus, Andromeda – his sister’s favorite after she read the Greek legend – and Cetus, the sea serpent and Robert’s favorite.
+Back when he was ten, Grandma showed him the different constellations.
+He and his older sister bundled up late at night whenever they visited her in Virginia and she took them to a high hill.
+Then, as they let out of steamy breath in the chilly night, Grandma pointed them out, tracing them one by one: Hydrus, Edriunus, Andromeda – his sister’s favorite after she read the Greek legend – and Cetus, the sea serpent and Robert’s favorite.